pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

     researcher on an ivory tower, benevolently throwing out copies of his most recent publication to the masses below.
 I don't like it inasmuch as it focuses attention on the altitude of the researcher, rather than on the research itself.
+It also implies a one-way transmission.
 I prefer more down-to-earth terms, such as *collaboration* or *communication*.

 [^Vespucci]: To be completely fair, Columbus only discovered the [West Indies].
     It was [Amerigo Vespucci] who discovered the continents which we know today